zpoint/CPython-Internals/Interpreter/gc/gc.md

 ### when will it be triggered

-if the reference count becomes 0, the deallocate procedure will be triggered imeediately
+if the reference count becomes 0, the deallocate procedure will be triggered immediately

 ```c
 /* cpython/Include/object.h */